Phantom65536/csc207-ThoughtVault/Initial Design.md

   - Private instance attribute: important deatils in Google Calendar Event instance
   - Contructor to assign this
   - A method for returning the details
-- Event/Notification output data:
+- LocalEvent/Notification output data:
-  - Private instance attribute: all instance attributes in Event/Notification
+  - Private instance attribute: all instance attributes in LocalEvent/Notification
+  - Eventid and its corresponding name for associated event in Notification and sub-events in LocalEvent
 - User output data:
   - Private instance attributes: Name, UserID, GcalID associated with them